On this page:

 Submitting a Disability Inclusion Profile request

-Schools should advise the facilitator when the profile request is for a student with a deteriorating medical condition(s), a Koorie student or a student in out-of-home care.
+Using the portal, schools should advise the facilitator when the profile request is for a student with a deteriorating medical condition(s), a Koorie student or a student in out-of-home care.
 For students with deteriorating medical conditions, schools should seek support from their regional disability inclusion coordinator.

 Once the request has been submitted, the school will need to complete screening questions to determine if the student meets the requirements for a profile.
 The school should complete these screening questions and provide a response as quickly as possible to the facilitator service through the DIFS Portal.
 Delays in providing this information may lead to delays in the scheduling of a profile meeting.
-Refer to: the DIFS Portal User Guide .
+Refer to: the DIFS Portal User Guide (PDF)External Link .

-Additionally, if a student is an existing student and adjustments have been in place for 10 weeks previously. schools do not need to wait 10 further weeks before submitting a profile request.
+Additionally, if a student is an existing student and adjustments have been in place for 10 weeks previously.
+Schools do not need to wait 10 further weeks before submitting a profile request.

 Screening requirements for a Disability Inclusion Profile meeting for a student currently enrolled in a Victorian government school